-Net income came in at $1.7 billion compared with $1.67 billion reported in the prior-year quarter.
+Net income applicable to shareholders was $1.09 billion compared with $1.86 billion reported in the prior-year quarter.

-U.S. Bancorp’s net revenues came in at around $5.6 billion in the first quarter, up 2% year over year.
-Increase in net interest as well as non-interest income led to this upside.
-Revenues also came in line with the Zacks Consensus Estimate.
+U.S. Bancorp’s net revenues were $5.77 billion in the first quarter, up 3.5% year over year.
+An increase in non-interest income led to the upside.
+The top-line figure also surpassed the Zacks Consensus Estimate of $5.58 billion.

-U.S. Bancorp’s tax-equivalent net interest income totaled $3.3 billion in the quarter, up 3.1% from the prior-year quarter.
-The upswing mainly stemmed from earning assets growth, increased security yields and rising interest rates.
-These positives were partially mitigated by higher rates on deposits and shift in funding mix.
+The company’s tax-equivalent net interest income totaled $3.25 billion in the reported quarter, down 1.2% from the prior-year quarter.
+The decline mainly stemmed from lower interest rates, partially offset by deposit pricing and shift in funding mix along with loan growth.

-Average earning assets inched up 1.9% year over year, supported by growth in average total loans, average investment securities and average other earning assets.
-Furthermore, net interest margin of 3.16% expanded 3 basis points year over year, driven by higher interest rates and average investment securities, along with loan portfolio mix, partly mitigated by deposit and funding mix.
+Average earning assets were up 6.7% year over year, supported by growth in average total loans, average investment securities and average other earning assets.
+However, net interest margin of 2.91% shrunk 25 basis points year over year.

-Provision for credit losses increased 10.6% year over year to $377 million in the reported quarter.
+Provision for credit losses increased substantially year over year to $993 million in the March-ended quarter.
+The upside is accountable to deteriorating economic conditions, driven by the impact of COVID-19 on the economy.

-U.S. Bancorp’s average total loans inched up 0.9% sequentially to $286.1 billion.
-This stemmed from a rise in commercial loans, residential mortgages, credit card and other retail loans.
+U.S. Bancorp’s average total loans inched up nearly 1% sequentially to $297.7 billion.
+This stemmed from a rise in commercial loans, residential mortgages and commercial real estate loans.

-Average total deposits were up 0.3% from the prior quarter to $335.4 billion.
-This rise stemmed from growth in interest-bearing deposits.
+Average total deposits were up 1.8% from the previous quarter to $362.8 billion.
+The upside resulted from growth in interest-bearing deposits.

 Credit Quality: A Mixed Bag

 All regulatory ratios of U.S. Bancorp continued to be in excess of well-capitalized requirements.
-In addition, based on the Basel III fully implemented advanced approach, the Tier 1 common equity to risk-weighted assets ratio was estimated at 12%, as of Mar 31, 2019, compared with 11.5% witnessed at the end of the prior-year quarter.
+In addition, based on the Basel III fully implemented advanced approach, tangible common equity to risk-weighted assets ratio was estimated at 9.3% as of Dec 31, 2019, compared with 9.4% witnessed at the end of the year-ago quarter.

-The tangible common equity to tangible assets ratio was 7.9% as of Mar 31, 2019, marginally up from the prior year’s 7.7%.
+The tangible common equity to tangible assets ratio was 6.7%, down from 7.9%.

 U.S. Bancorp Price, Consensus and EPS Surprise